 Mountain biking is a great way to interact with the land, have fun and make new friends.
 It's a ton of fun!
 The trip operates out of a campground (showers every day!), sometimes driving to a new trail area, but always operating in terrain appropriate for each rider.
 Participants should be able to ride a bike for at least 45 minutes without stopping, at 10 miles an hour or more.
 Some mountain biking experience is strongly recommended.
 This is a spicy trip, you will be out of breath for extended periods of time; if you're not a seasoned bike rider, but are or have been an endurance athlete, then you'll do fine.
 Bring your bike or borrow one of ours.
 If you've never ridden off-road before, on a rough surface (not just bike paths or gravel roads, but on narrow trails), then this isn't the trip for you, but there are classes once the semester begins.

 Fancy a little bit of everything?
 Need a little less of a wilderness setting?
 Then Basecamp is for you.
-You will be in the same-sized small group, with dedicated trip leaders like any other Adirondack Adventure experience, only your trip will be based at a rustic summer camp in the woods.
+You will be in the same-sized small group, camping in tents with dedicated trip leaders like any other Adirondack Adventure experience, only your trip will be based at a summer camp in the woods.
 Every day will be a mild to medium level day trip.
-There will be at least one day of hiking, one of canoeing and a third day of some other fun outdoors activity, possibly biking, ropes course or whitewater rafting (we'll know more when we know how many people sign up).
+There will be at least one day of hiking, one of canoeing and a third day of some other fun outdoors activity, like ropes course or whitewater rafting.